 ANN HAMPTON CALLAWAY is one of the leading champions of the great American Songbook, having made her mark as a singer, pianist, composer, lyricist, arranger, actress, educator, TV host and producer.
 A born entertainer, her unique singing style blends jazz and traditional pop, making her a mainstay in concert halls, theaters and jazz clubs as well as in the recording studio, on television, and in film.
 She is best known for Tony-nominated performance in the hit Broadway musical Swing! and for writing and singing the theme song to the hit TV series The Nanny.
 Callaway is a Platinum Award winning writer whose songs are featured on seven of Barbra Streisand's recent CD's.
 The only composer to have collaborated with Cole Porter, she has also written songs with Carole King, Rolf Lovland and Barbara Carroll to name a few.

-Ann recently recorded The Sarah Vaughan Project: Live at Dizzy's which will be released early next year.
+Ann's new recording The Sarah Vaughan Project: Live at Dizzy's will be released on September 16th.
 She is featured on her sister Liz Callaway's holiday EP Merry and Bright as well as Arbor's Records CD Johnny Mandel: The Man and His Music.
 Her recent solo CD's At Last, Blues in the Night, Slow and Signature have received high critical acclaim.
 She has recorded two popular holiday CD's - Holiday Pops!
 With Peter Nero and the Philly Pops, and her solo CD, This Christmas.
 Ann's other recordings include Easy Living, To Ella with Love, After Ours, Bring Back Romance, Ann Hampton Callaway, and the award-winning live recording Sibling Revelry.
-Callaway has also been a guest performer on more than forty CD's including Kenny Barron's latest CD The Traveler.
+Callaway has also been a guest performer on more than forty five CD's including Kenny Barron's CD The Traveler.

 Ann devotes much of her time to philanthropic causes, both as a singer performing in numerous benefits, and as a songwriter composing songs in times of need.
 In September 2005, Ann performed her original composition "Let the Saints Come Marching", written to honor Hurricane Katrina victims, on a national TV broadcast on the Fox News Channel.
 Her song "Who Can See the Blue the Same Again?" was released earlier in 2005 as a single, paying tribute to the tsunami survivors and raising much needed money for The Tsunami Fund of The PRASAD Project.
 In the aftermath of September 11th, Ann composed the stirring anthem, "I Believe in America", which she performed on Larry King Live and released as a CD single.
 Just days after the tragedy, Ann heard an 8,000 year old prayer from the Rig Veda and composed the world renowned "Let Us Be United".
 Ann recorded the song with Kenny Werner, The Siddha Yoga International Choir and five-year-old Sonali Beaven, who sang in honor of her father who lost his life on Flight 93.
 It was released on CD and DVD and its proceeds continue to benefit Save the Children and The PRASAD Project.